 Being exposed to air pollution can also affect children’s lung function development.
 In areas with high air pollution, it could be setting some children up for health problems throughout their lives.

-Research is beginning to point towards effects of air pollution on children’s developing brains, but more research is needed in this area.
+Research is beginning to point towards effects of air pollution on children’s developing brains, such as reduced memory function, but more research is needed in this area.